 Literacy and Learning

-This project combines advocacy (promoting the important role of libraries in both formal and informal education) with development of organisational capability as learning organisations, and best practice for library programs and partnerships.
+This project promotes the important role of libraries in both formal and informal education.
+It seeks to develop the organisational capability of libraries as learning organisations, and sets out best practice for library programs and partnerships.

-- Seminar on literacy and learning in libraries organised for 17 July 2013 at the State Library of New South Wales.
+- Brave New Worlds seminar on literacy and learning in libraries at the State Library of New South Wales (2013)

-- Survey of partnerships and Advocacy case studies reports completed June 2012.
+- Survey of partnerships and Advocacy case studies reports (2012)

 - Position statement on literacy and learning in NSLA libraries (2012)